 Also visit www.foi.wa.gov.au for more information on privacy law in Western Australia.

-This information was last reviewed on 12 November 2013.
+This information was last reviewed on 8 May 2015.
 This factsheet provides information about the law in WA.
 It does not provide legal advice.
-If you need advice, or if you would like more information about the law, please send us a Lawmail.